 A schematic diagram is a representation of the elements of a system using graphic symbols, abstract rather than usual realistic pictures.
 These diagrams usually omit all the irrelevant information.

 The range of energies that an electron may possess in an atom is known as the energy band.
-The energy band diagram is a diagram plotting various key energy levels as a function of some spatial dimension.
+The energy band diagram is a diagram plotting various key energy levels as a function of some spatial dimensions.
 The energy band diagram SHOULD NOT be confused with the band structure.
 There are few important energy bands, they are as follows:

 - Valence Band